tgraupmann/Cpp_RustChromaModClient/README.md

 # Support

-Support is available on Discord, you can reach me at "Tim Graupmann#0611".
+Support is available on Discord, you can reach me at `Tim Graupmann#0611`.